Characterization of VUV4 SiPM for Liquid Argon Detector: Data Analysis

 \subsection{Signal composition}

 A custom data analysis program has been developed and a detailed analysis has been performed.
 For each event, the program calculates the amplitude and charge of the waveform.
-For simplicity, the amplitude of single photoelectron (SPE) is defined as 1~P.E.A. and the charge of single photoelectron is defined as 1~P.E.C..
+For simplicity, the amplitude of single photoelectron (SPE) is normalized to 1~P.E.A. and the charge of single photoelectron is normalized to 1~P.E.C..
 Baseline has been subtracted while calculating the amplitude and charge.
 An example of a scatter distribution of charge and amplitude is shown in Fig.~\ref{fig.A_C}.
 The SiPM is operated at 87~K with 3~V over voltage (V$_{over}$), which is the difference between the supplying bias and the breakdown voltage.
 The events shown in Fig.~\ref{fig.A_C} consist of the following four parts~\cite{sensl,DSsipm,NIMA620}:

 A. Dark noise : In the absence of light, dark noise, which is produced by carriers generated in the depletion region, constitutes the main part of the signal.
 The dark noise is SPE event thus has an amplitude centred at 1~P.E.A. and a charge centred at 1~P.E.C..
 A sample pulse of dark noise is shown in Fig.~\ref{fig.example}-(a).